cupcake award

 Eligibility

-• Be at least 18 years of age at the time you apply
+at least 18 years of age at the time of application

-• Be an artist who has not had a solo work published by a publisher.
+an artist who has not had a solo work published by a publisher

 If you have questions about meeting eligibility, please email us at cupcake@cakechicago.com.